QCC-IISERK/Introduction_To_Quantum_Computation/README.md

 # Introduction_To_Quantum_Computation

-This Session and repository is being maintained by Rohit Prasad (Codie), 16MS176, IISERK.
+This Session and repository is being maintained by Codie.

 Youtube chanel:https://www.youtube.com/channel/UCTx1sMQon3Fs-BuPpX0ONeQ